xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/understanding_cloudsearch.md

 ![search-5.png]({{site.baseurl}}/attachments/ref_5IHjr19k/search-5.png)

-The module provides a dashboard where the store administrator can view the store's account information for CloudSearch service:
+<a id="cloudsearch-dashboard"></a>The module provides a dashboard where the store administrator can view the store's account information for CloudSearch service:

 ![cloudsearch.png]({{site.baseurl}}/attachments/ref_5IHjr19k/cloudsearch.png)